Southside Elementary School

 Tips for A Successful School Year

-• Talk to your child’s teacher frequently.
-Together you are a team for your child’s academic success.
+- Talk to your child’s teacher frequently.
+Together, you are a team for your child’s academic success.

-• Read with/to your child daily.
+- Read and do math with your child daily.

-• Help your child learn to follow directions.
+- Help your child learn to follow directions.
 Give one and two-step directions and see that the task is completed.

-• Teach your child to show respect for others by using polite phrases such as please, thank you, and excuse me.
+- Teach your child to show respect for others by using polite phrases such as please, thank you, and excuse me.

-• Model, reinforce, and encourage appropriate behavior.
+- Model, reinforce, and encourage appropriate behavior.

-• Listen to your child and encourage him to talk about his experiences that day.
+- Listen to your child and encourage him to talk about his experiences that day.

-• Encourage your child to succeed by insisting he always do his best.
+- Encourage your child to succeed by insisting he always do his best.

-• Refrain from sending your child to school sick.
+- Refrain from sending your child to school sick.

-• Dress your child according to the weather.
-Students will go outside every day – weather permitting.
+- Dress your child according to the weather.
+Students will go outside every day, weather permitting.

-• Discuss with your child what to do in the event you are not at home when he arrives.
+- Discuss with your child what to do in the event you are not at home when he arrives.

 Absences/Attendance